 It is important to remember that the most dangerous punches are the ones that you don’t see.
 This means that limited visibility may result in you getting punched more in sparring.

 This headgear is only suitable for people who don’t want to have any contact in sparring.
 Most of you reading this review probably don’t fit into this category.
 This Fighting Sports headgear is mainly suitable for boxing sparring.
 If you plan on Muay Thai sparring I would consider another option for your money.

 While headgear can absorb some damage that you take, don’t ever rely on your headgear to eat up punches and kicks to the head.
 Amateur fighters still get knocked out in the ring with headgear on, so don’t think you are invincible.

-Headgear is a must if you ever spar with heavy punches, kicks, and elbows.
+Headgear is a must if you ever spar with heavy punches, kicks, and elbows I have fewer friends to.
 I have seen too many guys get accidentally knocked out or injured in sparring to understand the risks involved.
 Be safe and use headgear if you are sparring with weapons that you don’t have any control over.